alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 ## Future Bounties

 Dragon’s aim is to make token analyses more transparent and community-driven.
-At the community's direction, bounties will expand to include more types of holder analyses and deception analyses on token supply.
+At the community's direction, bounties will expand to include all kinds of fundamental token analyses.

 If you have an idea for a module that could benefit traders in the trenches, please propose it in the discussion [here](https://github.com/orgs/alpha-dragon-org/discussions) to be considered for a bounty.

 ---
 ## Issues

-Please report any software “bugs” or other problems with this module through the issues here: [github.com/alpha-dragon-org/dragon-module2-bundleAnalysis](https://github.com/alpha-dragon-org/dragon-module2-bundleAnalysis)
+Please report any bugs with this module through the issues tab here: [github.com/alpha-dragon-org/dragon-module1-tokeninfo](https://github.com/alpha-dragon-org/dragon-module1-tokeninfo)

 ---
 ## License